nihalsingh571/ResumeIntelligence/README.md

 ## 👨‍💻 Author

 **Nihal Kumar Singh**
-Final Year Engineering — Computer Science
+Engineering — Computer Science
 *AI-Powered Resume Intelligence System using Core Java*

 ---

 ## 📄 License

-This project is developed for academic purposes as a Final Year Engineering Demonstration Project.
+This project is developed for academic purposes as a Demonstration Project.